kcmv/colabo/src/frontend/demos/colaboarthon/nca/README.md

 - 17 UN SDGs are connected to the node {"_id" : ObjectId("5b4a91d800ea790a4738a6e5"), "name" : "SDGs", "type" : "const.sdgs"}
 - 17 cons SDG nodes are of type "type" : "const.sdgs.sdg"
 -

 # Install

-Before running the demo, you need to prepolate the database.
+Before running the App, you need to prepolate the database.

 See the [INSTALL](INSTALL.md) file for details.